Infineon/mtb-example-usb-host-cdc-echo/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-The device is now configured as a USB Host.
-Confirm that title of the code example is displayed on the UART terminal.
+Confirm that "emUSB Host: CDC Echo Application" is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**

    ![](images/usbh-initialization.png)

 5. The user LED blinks slowly to indicate a wait state.
-The USB Host is awaiting a connection to a USB device.
+The USB host waits to connect with a USB device.

+6. Use a USB cable to conect the `USB CDC echo device` to the kit's USB host port(see the kit user guide for its location).
+**Note:** Kits that are used as USB device and has USB Micro-B connector on it will require an external power via the board's kitprog port.The user must connect the OTG cable to host kits which has Micro-B connector.
+Note that when `CY8CKIT-062-WIFI-BT` kit is used as a host and the kits which are used as a USB device for communication, need not be powered through kitprog port.

-6. Connect a `USB CDC echo device` to the USB host port of the device via a cable.
-Refer to the [USB CDC Device Echo Code Example](https://github.com/Infineon/mtb-example-usb-device-cdc-echo) for configuring an Infineon MCU device with USB CDC echo functionality.
+Refer to the [USB CDC device echo code example](https://github.com/Infineon/mtb-example-usb-device-cdc-echo) for configuring an Infineon MCU (currently supported on PSoC™ 6) with USB CDC echo functionality.

-7. Once connected, the host acknowledges the addition of a USB CDC device, enumerates it and starts the echo using the communication device class (CDC).
-The USB host will send a packet of data every 5 seconds consisting of the device details like `VendorId`, `ProductId` and the data stream being sent and received.
+7. When connected, the host acknowledges the addition of a USB CDC device, enumerates it and starts the echo using the communication device class (CDC).
+The USB host sends a data packet at every 5 seconds containing the device details like VendorId and ProductId, as well as the data stream that is sent and received.

    **Figure 2.
 USB device connected**